LiaIvanick/GLEON_ZIG/README.md

 ### Folder: [Figures](https://github.com/sfigary/GLEON_ZIG/tree/main/figures)

 This folder will include all of the figures used in the qc checks, including histograms, scatterplots, and others.
-Data cleaning scripts should write figures to this folder.
+Each dataset will have a subfolder in this folder and the data cleaning scripts should write figures here.
 See the README in the [figures folder](figures/README.md) and the [scripts folder](scripts/README.md) for more information and suggested qc checks.

 <br>